RPallas92/RPallas92.github.io/_posts/2025-06-30-math-parser.md

 }
 ```

-We're paying a cost for each `split_whitespace` call and every, which allocates intermediate slices.
+We're paying a cost for each `split_whitespace` call, which allocates intermediate slices.
 This churns memory and CPU cycles.

-Let’s go even lower level.
+Let’s dive deeper.

 #### The idea: Use &[u8]

-Instead of working with UTF-8 strings and &str, we can use raw bytes (&[u8]) and manually scan for digits and operators, to avoid temporary string allocations.
+Instead of working with UTF-8 strings and `&str`, we can use raw bytes (`&[u8]`) and manually scan for digits and operators to avoid temporary string allocations.

-Here is our new zero-memory allocation tokenizer:
+Here is our new zero-allocation tokenizer:

 ```rust
 fn read_input_file() -> Result<Vec<u8>> {